As a teacher, there’s always been a question that I wanted to have an answer to.

 (To be clear, that free time doesn’t have to be spent online.
 Although the suggestions I’ll make here are, great alternatives can include drawing, creating with Legos or Play-Doh, or more!)

-I have curated all of these sites on a copyable Wakelet collection.
+I have curated all of these sites in a Wakelet collection.
 Feel free to make a copy, edit as needed for your class, and assign through Google Classroom or just share the link or QR Code.

 Please add to the list!
 If you have a favorite, please include it in a comment at the end of the post.
 Thanks!

-1. Free Rice — Freerice.com is a free website that is educational and helps students give back.
-Each time you answer a multiple choice vocabulary question right you generate enough money for the United Nations World Food Programme to buy 10 grains of rice to help reach Zero Hunger.
+Each time you answer a multiple choice vocabulary question correctly, you generate enough money for the United Nations World Food Programme to buy 10 grains of rice to help reach Zero Hunger.
+Click here!

-6. Quiver — If coloring sheets are part of your life — with your students or with your own children or grandchildren — you MUST know about Quiver.
+If coloring sheets are part of your life — with your students or with your own children or grandchildren — you MUST know about Quiver.
 Print coloring sheets from the Quiver website and color them.
-The Quiver app (iTunes) (Andriod) uses your camera to scan the coloring sheet and bring its characters to vivid, 3D life!
+The Quiver app (iTunes) (Andriod) uses your camera to scan the coloring sheet and bring its characters to vivid, 3D life!.
+Click here!

-8. A Google a Day — Most of us search the internet daily, if not multiple times per day.
+Most of us search the internet daily, if not multiple times per day.
 But effectively searching for something is a skill.
 A Google a Day challenges users to put their searching skills to the test by asking them to answer a question using Google search.
 With Google’s search education lesson plans you can take this game even further and begin teaching search literacy in your classroom.
+Click here!

-13. TED-Ed — TED-Ed is filled with tons of short video lessons on a variety of topics.
+TED-Ed is filled with tons of short video lessons on a variety of topics.
 Students can watch anything from “How Thor got his hammer” to “Can you solve the vampire hunter riddle?”.
 The goal of these videos is to spark the curiosity of learners.
 Each video offers students the opportunity to watch, think, dig deeper, and discuss.
+Click here!

-14. Crash Course — Crash Course is a YouTube channel filled with educational videos for kids ages 12+ and adults.
+Crash Course is a YouTube channel filled with educational videos for kids ages 12+ and adults.
 Videos offer content delivered by entertaining teachers combined with animated graphics.
 Each playlist contains a course focusing on a different content area.
 Topics include Engineering, Media Literacy, Psychology, World History and more.
+Click here!

 If YouTube is blocked at your site, or if you want to avoid the “suggested videos” you can also view Crash Course videos on pbslearningmedia.org/collection/crash-course